Sakni-Tasnim/ai-network-threat-detector/README.md

 └── screenshots/
 ```

 > ⚠️ **Model files** are not included in this repo due to size.
-Contact me or retrain using the notebook.
+Download them here: [HuggingFace / Google Drive — link coming soon]

 ---

 ## 🔬 How It Works

 1. Upload a `.csv` or `.pcap` network capture file
-2. If `.pcap`: TShark extracts the raw packets, NFStream processes them into network flow features
+2. If `.pcap`: TShark extracts raw packets → NFStream converts them into network flow features
-3. The backend preprocesses the traffic features
+3. The backend preprocesses and scales the features
-4. **Model 1** runs binary classification — is this traffic malicious?
+4. **Model 1** runs binary classification is this traffic malicious?
 5. **Model 2** classifies the attack type for all flagged flows
 6. Results display with threat labels and confidence scores